codemirror/buildhelper/README.md

 ---

+**NOTE**: This tool will add a `/*@__PURE__*/` annotation in front of _every_ top-level function call, to allow tree-shaking of things like `Facet.define(...)`.
+This is likely to break some styles of code (which, say, uses a side-effecting helper function to build up some top-level data structure), but I wasn't able to find another approach for working with the crude current state of JS dead-code detection tools.

+---

 The `cm-runtests` binary helps run tests.
 Given a list of directories, it'll run `./test/test-*.js` as plain mocha tests, and `./test/webtest-*.js` using a Selenium headless browser.